 Tummy tuck patients may be ready to return to work in about 2 weeks, although strenuous activity will need to be limited for 4 to 6 weeks or more.

-Although tummy tuck is an excellent cosmetic procedure on its own, many patients choose to combine it with others for a more comprehensive, personalized result.
+Although a tummy tuck is an excellent cosmetic procedure on its own, many patients choose to combine it with others for a more comprehensive, personalized result.
 Popular complementary procedures include:

 Why can’t I improve my abdomen with diet and exercise?

 Many people successfully improve their entire bodies, including their abdomens, using diet and exercise.
 However, this approach isn’t effective for everyone, especially those who have sagging skin in addition to unwanted fat and weakened muscles.
 Surgical excision is generally the only option for reducing sagging skin.
 With time and excessive stretching brought on by pregnancy or weight gain, skin loses its elasticity, reducing its ability to “bounce back” when the weight is gone.
 Therefore, although working out can reduce fat and tone muscles, it can’t adequately resolve the issue of extra skin.

 Do I need to be a particular weight to undergo tummy tuck surgery?

 Although there’s no numeric ideal for undergoing tummy tuck surgery, Dr. Calobrace reminds patients that tummy tuck is not a weight loss surgery, and men and women who are significantly overweight are likely not candidates.
 Instead, the surgery is intended for people who are at or near healthy weights but are bothered by the appearance of their abdomens, which may be disproportionately shaped in relation to the rest of their bodies.
 During your consultation, your surgeon carefully evaluates your candidacy to help you understand whether tummy tuck surgery is the best choice for you.

 Will I be able to get pregnant after surgery?